KFC

 Reheating cooking oil or reusing the same oil for frying is a common practice.
 Reusing the same oil for frying causes alterations in its physico-chemical, nutritional, and sensory properties.
 Repeatedly heating cooking oil causes triglycerides in the oil to break apart, oxidizing free fatty acids and thereby releasing acrolein, a toxic chemical possessing carcinogenic properties.
 This practice also results in the formation of Total Polar Compounds (TPC), rendering the oil unfit for human consumption beyond certain limits.
 Studies have linked these compounds to various diseases, including hypertension, atherosclerosis, Alzheimer’s disease, and liver disease.

 Therefore, to protect public health, FSSAI has set the limit for Total Polar Compounds at no more than 25%.
-Beyond this threshold, the oil is considered unsafe for human consumption.
+Experts consider the oil unsafe for human consumption once it exceeds this threshold.
 The regulators have directed the FBOs to discard the used cooking oil (UCO) in an environment-friendly way preferably by providing it to the authorized UCO aggregators/collection agencies.
-Sometimes, fresh oil is added to the used oil to extend its usability.
+People sometimes add fresh oil to used oil to extend its usability.

 Due to the expenses associated with replacing cooking oils and fats after use, some Food Business Operators (FBOs) seek cost-effective methods to slow the degradation of fats and oils, thereby extending their usable life.
 Magnesium silicate synthetic is reported to lower the free fatty acids (FFA) in oils and fats by neutralizing them.
 A by-product of this reaction is a fatty acid soap.
 The amount of soap formed is dependent on the amount of alkaline metal present, and the initial percentage of free fatty acids in the oil.
 High soap levels cause the oil to foam.
 Using magnesium silicate synthetic and other alkali materials to reduce free fatty acid concentration can sometimes lead to uncontrollable foaming.

-Moreover, cooking oils are directly consumed in their natural state or undergo minimal processing before consumption.
+People consume cooking oils directly in their natural state or after minimal processing.
 This direct exposure underscores the need for stringent regulations to safeguard consumer health.
 The FSSAI’s decision reflects its mandate to enforce strict adherence to food safety standards, particularly concerning additives that could impact public health.

 Conclusion